ratwolfzero/hopalong_python/README.md

 ### Race Conditions

  Prange, is generally not applicable for cross-iteration dependencies as it is the case when calculating the trajectory points.
-A separate function to populate the image array in a parallel loop using prange is possible but leads to race conditions resulting in inconsistent pixel hit rate
+A separate function to populate the image array in a parallel loop using prange is possible but leads to race conditions resulting in inconsistent pixel hit rate and was therefore not implemented.

 ### Two-Pass Approach